saptak/envddext/FAQ.md

 - **Rate Limiting**: Configure multi-dimensional rate limiting (global, per-IP, per-header, per-user) with burst allowances and advanced testing

 Each security policy type has its own professional interface with real-time validation, testing guidance, and comprehensive configuration options.

+### What are the new Documentation & Help features?

+Version 0.11.0 introduces comprehensive documentation and help capabilities:

+- **Contextual Help System**: Smart help tooltips throughout the interface providing detailed explanations for Gateway, HTTPRoute, TLS, JWT, Rate Limiting, and LoadBalancer features
+- **Interactive Tutorials**: Step-by-step guided tutorials for key use cases including "Your First Gateway", "JWT Authentication Setup", and "Canary Deployments with Traffic Splitting"
+- **QuickHelp Components**: Inline help for form fields with descriptions, tips, and best practices guidance
+- **Floating Tutorial Launcher**: Easy access to tutorials from any screen in the application
+- **Professional Help Integration**: Context-aware assistance that doesn't disrupt existing workflows

+### What are Resilience Policies?

+New in v0.11.0, Resilience Policies provide enterprise-grade reliability features:

+- **Timeout Configuration**: Configure request, idle, stream, and backend timeouts with flexible time units and professional validation
+- **Retry Policy Management**: Sophisticated retry configuration with exponential backoff, jitter, HTTP status codes, and connection failure handling
+- **Visual Policy Management**: Professional dashboard with policy overview, status monitoring, and complete CRUD operations
+- **Production-Ready Reliability**: Enterprise-grade policies for production deployments with comprehensive validation and best practices

 ### What about the enhanced user experience features?